 Couples in Europe mentions that marriages entered into in Germany up to and including 28 January fall within the scope of German international rules.
 If no choice of law has been made the common national law of the spouses at the moment of the marriage is applicable.
 If the spouses do not have the same nationality at that time, the law of their common country of residence is applicable.

 This is the case for Marie and Jean.
 German law is applicable to their matrimonial property regime.

 As they have not made a matrimonial agreement, the German statutory matrimonial property regime applies, i.e. the community of acquisitions (‘Zugewinngemeinschaft’).
-This implies a separation of property, but if the assets of the spouses have increased during the marriage a 50 :50 division or settlement shall occur between the spouses in the event of the dissolution of the matrimonial property regime, for instance in the event of death or divorce.
+This implies a separation of property, but if the wp-content of the spouses have increased during the marriage a 50 :50 division or settlement shall occur between the spouses in the event of the dissolution of the matrimonial property regime, for instance in the event of death or divorce.

 The apartment that belongs to Marie and Jean was bought by both spouses and was acquired by both spouses and has become property through this joint acquisition and not through the ‘Zugewinngemeinschaft.’